 I started by arranging the rings in a circle and checking the diameter, which was 9″.

 And to make sure I kept it in a perfect circle, I cut a template to use as a guide.

-After it was fully dry, I painted it with Rust-Oleum metallic silver.
+After it was fully dry, I painted it with Rustoleum Metallic Silver spray paint.